Matt Vierling Player Props: Tigers vs. Rangers

 Matt Vierling At The Plate

-- Vierling is batting .266 with seven doubles, seven home runs and 17 walks.
+- Vierling is batting .274 with eight doubles, seven home runs and 17 walks.

+- Vierling enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .429.

+- In 57.9% of his 57 games this season, Vierling has picked up at least one hit.
+He's also had 13 multi-hit games.

-- He has homered in 10.7% of his games this year, and 3.3% of his plate appearances.
+- He has homered in six games this season (10.5%), leaving the park in 3.2% of his plate appearances.

+- Vierling has driven home a run in 12 games this season (21.1%), including more than one RBI in 8.8% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.